Pruning Group 3 Clematis: A Complete Guide

 Popular Varieties in Group 3 Clematis

-There are many beautiful varieties of Group 3 Clematis that can add colour and texture to your garden.
+Many beautiful varieties of Group 3 Clematis can add colour and texture to your garden.
 Here are some popular options to consider:

 - Clematis ‘Jackmanii’